 Approach-avoidance tendencies toward physical activity and sedentary stimuli were tested using an approach-avoidance task, which has shown good reliability (r = 0.83) (Farajzadeh et al., 2023) and good validity (Zenko & Ekkekakis, 2019).
 A video illustrating the task is available online (Boisgontier, 2024).
-Two experimental conditions and two neutral conditions were tested (Cheval et al., 2018; Farajzadeh et al., 2023).
+Two experimental conditions and two neutral conditions were tested (Cheval, Tipura, et al., 2018; Farajzadeh et al., 2023; Goubran et al., 2025).
 In the experimental conditions of this task, a trial starts with a fixation of a cross presented at the center of the screen for a random time ranging from 500 to 750 ms (Figure 1A).
 Then, an avatar appears either at the top or bottom third of the screen for one second, before a pictogram representing a physical activity behavior or a sedentary behavior appears in the center of the screen (Figure 1A).
 The participant sitting in front of the computer with one index finger positioned on the "U" and the other index finger on the "N" key is instructed that pressing the "U" key moves the avatar up and pressing the "N" key moves the avatar down.
 Accordingly, the movement of the avatar is always congruent with the pressed key: The top key (i.e., U) moves the avatar up, while the bottom key (i.e., N), moves the avatar down.
 Importantly, however, the approach or avoidance action depends on the initial position of the avatar at the beginning of the trial.
-If the avatar appears below the stimulus, the top key is associated with an approach movement, while the bottom key is associated with an avoidance movement are reversed - the top key is associated with an avoidance movement are reversed - the top key is associated with an avoidance movement.
+If the avatar appears below the stimulus, the top key is associated with an approach movement, while the bottom key is associated with an avoidance movement.
+Conversely, if the avatar appears above the stimulus, the approach and avoidance movement are reversed - the top key is associated with an avoidance movement and the bottom key is associated with an approach movement.

-Figure 1.
+Figure 2.
 A. Illustration of a trial of the approach-avoidance task in the condition where the participant is instructed to approach physical activity stimuli (and avoid sedentary stimuli - not shown).
 B. Timeline and stimuli of the approach-avoidance task.
 In the experimental and neutral Condition 1, the participant is instructed to move the avatar toward (i.e., approach) a type of stimuli (i.e., physical activity or rectangles) and to move the avatar away from (i.e., avoid) stimuli depicting the other type of stimuli (i.e., sedentary behavior or ellipses, respectively).
 In Condition 2, the instruction is reversed: The participant is instructed to move away from physical activity (experimental condition) or rectangle stimuli (neutral condition) and move toward sedentary stimuli or ellipse stimuli.